Answering Your Questions From the Skincare Ingredient Webinar

 1. Going vegan.

 The plant-based movement has successfully disrupted every food and beverage category, including confectionery.
 It challenges product developers to balance consumers’ desires and dietary preferences with ensuring a great sensory experience – while not adding too many steps to the manufacturing process.
 In gummies, that means finding a vegan and halal replacement for animal-derived gelatin.
+The ideal candidate would be an ingredient that has a low set temperature, is easy to hydrate and offers good clarity, texture and flavor release to rival gelatin.
+Luckily, CP Kelco has a portfolio of nature-based ingredients for formulating vegan gummies, depending on your texture preference.

 2. E-commerce for ease.